-(16) Lease
+(15) Leases

-(1) Group as a lessee (applicable to the disclosure requirement under IFRS 16)
+(1) Group as a lessee

 The Group leases various properties, including real estate such as land and buildings, machinery and equipment, transportation equipment, office equipment and other equipment.
 The lease terms range from 1 to 50 years.
 There are no restrictions placed upon the Group by entering into these leases.